 DIY Oven Without a Bank

 If you don’t have a piece of stove pipe handy, you can build a small mud chimney to increase draught.
-If you used a barrel for the mould, you can burn it out without hurting your oven.
+In the case you used a barrel for creating your mold, you can burn it out without hurting your oven.

 Lastly, remove all the dirt and keep up a fire for at least half a day before baking.
 The next step is actually using this nifty stone stove for baking bread or making campfire pizza!

 FAQs About Stone Stoves and Outdoor Survival Ovens